 Eastern Illinois University

 Eastern Illinois University is a public, state university with approximately 8,000 students, the vast majority of whom are undergraduates.
 University students on the Autism Spectrum have access to the Students with Autism Transitional Education Program (STEP).
-This is an impressive comprehensive program which aims to empower anyone with autism.
+This is an impressive comprehensive program that aims to empower anyone with autism.
 The program achieves this through early move in at the beginning of the academic year, single-dorm options, regularly scheduled study tables, and even an individualized physical fitness program, to name but a few things.

 Eastern Michigan University

-Eastern Michigan University (EMU) is a large public research university which offers more than 200 undergraduate majors and minors.
+Eastern Michigan University (EMU) is a large public research university that offers more than 200 undergraduate majors and minors.
 Its College Supports Program is nationally recognized as one of the best programs of its kind.
 Among other things, the program exists to:

 - assist EMU students with Autism Spectrum Disorders